Rodrigues' descendants of a polynomial and Boutroux curves: Various preliminaries

 \subsection{How to construct affine Boutroux curves}

 In this section we present an easy way to produce affine Boutroux curves.
 A different combinatorial way to construct hyperelliptic Boutroux curves can be found in \cite[App.~A-B]{BM}.
-After proving in \S~\ref{sec:perfect} by brute force that the curve \eqref{eq:algebraicDiffEq} is an aBc we will later explain that this statement is, in fact, an instance of the construction in this section, see \S~\ref{sec:Boutroux3}.
-Let us first sketch the main idea in some, but not maximal possible generality.
+After proving by brute force in \S~\ref{sec:perfect} that the curve \eqref{eq:algebraicDiffEq} is an aBc we will later explain that this statement is, in fact, an instance of the construction in the present section, see \S~\ref{sec:Boutroux3}.

+Let us first sketch the basic idea.
+We start with a real-valued harmonic function $H(z,v)$ on an open subset of $\bC_z\times \bC_v$, such that the holomorphic differential has bivariate rational coefficients.
+We assume that $H$ is harmonic on the set where both $R_1$ and $R_2$ are defined.
+Consider the curve $\E$ given by $R_2=0$, and change variables $(z,v)$ to $(z, u)$ where $u=R_1$ which implies that $\E$ embeds in $(\bC_z\times \bC_u)$.
+Then (under certain additional genericity assumptions) this variable change will produce another curve $\Upsilon$ which will be an aBc, since the real part of the integral of $udz$ will coincide with the restriction to $\Upsilon$ of the harmonic function $H/2$.